 The Resource Program provides a safe and inclusive environment and supports students with diverse needs and exceptionalities, identified with Ministry of Education Low Incidence Designations A-G (determined by medical professionals).
-Having a Ministry Designation qualifies students for additional supports and specialized learning adaptations or modifications.
+Having a Ministry Designation qualifies students for additional support and specialized learning adaptations or modifications.
 The resource program consists of three teachers (RTs) and a team of Education Assistants (EAs) who provide support to students with all of their school needs.
 Our goal is to make the students' experiences at GW Graham both positive and memorable.
 We provide the support required to successfully access the curriculum.

+Mr. Brady Cameron brady_cameron@sd33.bc.ca

-Mr. Brady Cameronbrady_cameron@sd33.bc.caMr.
-Dave Ostlunddavid_ostlund@sd33.bc.caMs.
-Ashley Ardenashley_arden@sd33.bc.ca
+Mr. Dave Ostlund david_ostlund@sd33.bc.ca

+Mr. Andrew Tee andrew_tee@sd33.bc.ca